arturmatlega/instalguru-blog-en/_drafts/how-to-remove-silicone-3-effective-methods-for-silicone-removal.md

 ## A chemical silicone remover - is it an effective method?

-**A chemical silicone remover which can be bought in typical hardware shops**, is one of the most popular method.
+**A chemical silicone remover which can be bought in typical hardware shops**, is one of the most popular methods.
 Such products contain strong solvents that quickly dissolve silicone sealants and allow for its easy removal.

 ### How to use a chemical silicone remover?

 {:.list.list-positive}

 * Protect your hands with **rubber gloves**.
 It's very important, as a typical chemical sealant remover is caustic.
-* If the surface around the sealant is delicate, protect it - using, for instance, a **painter's tape**.
+* If the surface around the sealant is delicate, secure it.
+You might use, for instance, a **painter's tape**.
-* Start removing silicone sealant meachanically.
+* Start removing silicone sealant mechanically.
 You can use either a special silicone removal tool or a small knife.
 Be careful - do not scratch the surface.
 * **Spread the silicone cleaner onto the remains of the sealant.** Usually, a small brush is included in the silicone remover kit, to make the process easier.
-Wait the recommended amount of time.
+Wait for the recommended amount of time.
-* Scoop the softened silicone using a small scraper, or the silicone removal tool.
+* Scoop the softened silicone using a small scraper or the silicone removal tool.
 Afterwards, wash the surface with water and detergent.

-A surface prepared like this is readu to put a freash layer of sealant on.
+A surface prepared like this is ready to put a fresh layer of sealant on.
 There are many products available on the market, but be careful. **Some surfaces are easy to damage even when using very mild chemicals.**

 {:.distinction.distinction-question.distinction-negative}

 A too aggressive silicone remover might tarnish the surface.
-In case of such situation, there is nothing much you can do.
+In case of such situations, there is nothing much you can do.
 For this reason, make sure to read the label of each product you are about to use, to make sure that it is suitable for your surface.

 The **unpleasant smell** is definitely a large disadvantage of using a chemical sealant remover.
 Products like this typically contain acetone.
-After removing the silicone sealant with this method, make sure to ventillate the room.
+After removing the silicone sealant with this method, make sure to ventilate the room.
 In case you or someone living with you are particularly sensitive to such acrid smells, consider removing the silicone sealant with a more eco-friendly method.

 ![How to use a chemical silicone remover?](/uploads/jak-usunac-silikon-skuteczne-metody-usuwania-silikonu-chemia.jpg "How to use a chemical silicone remover?")

 ## An eco-friendly silicone remover.
 How to remove silicone sealant without chemicals?

 Are you anxious that a **strong chemical sealant remover** might be too strong?
-Or perhaps you jsut want to try less costly methods?
+Or perhaps you just want to try a less expensive method?
 We have a fantastic solution for you.
-It is possible to remove a silicone sealant in a gentle way - which does not mean it is less efffective.
+It is possible to remove a silicone sealant in a gentle way - which does not mean it is less effective.

 All you need is: